 How many panels in a 10kW solar system?

-Solar sizes are based on the system’s power output, which is measured in kW: if you’re wondering what kW stands for, check out our explanation of kilowatts and kilowatt hours.
+Solar sizes are based on the system’s power output, which is measured in kilowatts (kW) and kilowatt hours (kWh).

 10kW solar systems are considered to be big in Australia, at least for residential purposes.
-Depending on the make and model of the panel, a 10kW solar system will typically have between 25 and 30 solar panels.
-This is based on the standard 370W solar panels traditionally used by most installers across the country.
+Depending on the make and model of the panel, a 10kW solar system will typically have up to 24 solar panels, according to Solar Quotes.

 Given the number of solar panels needed for this size system, you should have a general idea of how large your roof space is and which direction it faces.
 Despite 10kW solar systems being on the larger side, they are a popular option for homes with four or more bedrooms.
-With a lot of panels comes a lot of power, which tends to mean smaller energy bills, along with an array of environmental benefits too!
+With a lot of panels comes a lot of power, which tends to mean smaller energy bills.

-How much kWh does a 10kW solar system produce?
+How many kWh does a 10kW solar system produce?

-On average, 10kW solar systems produce around 40kWh of electricity per day.
+On average, the solar panel output of a 10kW system produces around 40kWh of electricity per day.
 This can vary depending on a number of factors, such as the time of year and the weather.
 But assuming an average of 40kWh per day, that means that a 10kW solar system can generate around 14,600kWh of electricity per year – enough to power a four-bedroom home.

 In Australia, the average residential home uses approximately 18 to 33kWh of electricity per day, so a 10kWh solar system producing around 40kWh of power a day could be better suited to a household with higher energy needs.
 Think families with two or more children, or two-storey homes with a pool, spa, central heating or other power-draining devices.